Ackee-Blockchain/reentrancy-examples/contracts/erc777/README.md

 ### Mitigation

-- Use ReentrancyGuard to prevent reentrant calls.
+- **ReentrancyGuard**: Use ReentrancyGuard to prevent reentrant calls.
 - Calculate the exchange rate and update the state right before sending the tokens or ETH.

 ### Resource